php-mongo/docker-compose-full/README.md

 PhpMongoAdmin source code is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).
 Read more here: [PhpMongoAdmin ReadMe](PHPMONGOADMIN.MD)

-## Docker-Compose-Full Stand-Alone Build
+## Docker-Compose-Full: Stand-Alone Build

-This build of PhpMongoAdmin is docker-compose all-inclusive build environment.
+This docker-compose build of PhpMongoAdmin is ann all-inclusive build environment with Apache2 & MongoDB.

 ### This is not a docker image build: check our [docker](https://github.com/php-mongo/docker) image repository for that one!